Pamphlets and Books

-Most of the Oliveira Lima Library’s 19th- and 20th-century pamphlets – nearly all of them rare or unique -- were digitized during phase 1 of a partnership between the library and Gale Cengage Learning.
+Most of the Oliveira Lima Library’s 19th- and 20th-century pamphlets – nearly all of them rare or unique -- were digitized with a partnership between the library and Gale Cengage Learning.
 The pamphlets cover such topics as colonialism, the Brazilian independence period, slavery and abolition, the Catholic Church, indigenous peoples, immigration, economic development, geography, agriculture, medicine and public health, international relations, and Brazilian and Portuguese literature.
+Now this digital collection is open to public at OLL Digital Portal -- Pamphlets.

-NOTE: This is a licensed product that is available to the Catholic University community on site and remotely; access by visitors and guests is only available on site in the Mullen Library.
+In addition, Brazilian and Portuguese History and Culture: The Oliveira Lima Library, a licensed database in Gale Primary Source, contains both digital collections above, which are accessible—for viewing, full-text searching, and downloading— for the Catholic University community on site and remotely; access by visitors and guests is only available on site in the Mullen Library.

 Manoel de Oliveira Lima was a prolific correspondent, who corresponded with more than 1,300 individuals and groups.
 The library contains correspondence Oliveira Lia received from family, friends, booksellers, diplomats, historians, authors, professional organizations, editors, lawyers, etc. Staff has begun to digitize these extensive files and a growing sampling of the correspondence is available online.